jakmro/NST/README.md

 ```

 Command Parameters:
-- `type:` Specifies the type of input, either image or video.
+- `type:` Specifies the type of input, either `image` or `video`.
 This parameter tells the application how to handle the input file, either as a single image (.jpg) or as a video (.mp4).

 - `resolution_width`: The width of the output file in pixels.
 This defines the horizontal size of the processed output.